gregorriegler/gregorriegler.github.io/_posts/2020-05-11-outside-in-tdd-a-consumer.md

     let result: Book = await getJSON("http://localhost:1234/books/1")

-    expect(result).to.deep.equal({self: "/books/1", title: "Hello Book 1"})
+    expect(result).to.deep.eq({self: "/books/1", title: "Title"})
 })
 ```
 Run the tests => **<span style="color:green">Green</span>**.

-#### Sticking To The Robustness Principle
+### Sticking To The Robustness Principle
 The Robustness Principle says that we should be conservative in sending stuff but liberal in receiving it.
 The goal of this is to reduce the risk for messages to fail.
-Consumers should be tolerant to change, able to survive most of it.
+Consumers should be tolerant to API change, able to survive most of it.
 They should only be concerned with the Resources, Methods and Fields they actually consume, and treat even them with care.

 In the existing solution a new arriving field would cause the message to fail.
-Let's imagine the server would add a field `description`.
+Let's imagine the server would add a new field: `description`.
 Our client code would not expect it and break.
-So, we need to make our code more robust and prevent this from happening.
+We need to make it more robust and prevent this from happening.

 But, should we not write a test first proving that it would break?

 Totally!
-However, we are currently in the writing of a consumer test.
+However, we are currently in the writing of a Consumer Test.
-It generates a contract for the producer.
+It generates the Contract for the Producer.
-Adding the `description` field to the contract in order to test it would be wrong.
+Adding the `description` field to the Contract is not what we want.
-We don't want to add fields to the contract we don't consume.
+We only want to add the fields that we consume.
 So let's
-1. add the field temporarily to prove it breaks,
+1. add the field temporarily to prove that it breaks,
 2. fix the implementation to not break anymore,
 3. and finally remove the field again.